Jane Harrison Speaker Series on the Importance of Housing

 - Ingrid Lofgren, Director of Homeless Youth Initiative, Homeless Persons Representation Project

-In 2016, Harvard sociologist Matthew Desmond, author of Evicted: Poverty and Profit in the American City, spoke on his research into eviction and its impact on those living in some of the poorest neighborhoods in the country.
+HPRP, in partnership with the Public Justice Center, welcomed Harvard sociologist Matthew Desmond, author of Evicted: Poverty and Profit in the American City, to the University of Baltimore.
+Prof. Desmond spoke about his book and his research into eviction and its impact on those living in some of the poorest neighborhoods in the country.

 "I think we need to keep the message simple and direct," he said in his remarks.
 "We can't fix poverty without fixing housing."